damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 ---
 layout: post
-title: "GitLab 8.3 released with auto-merge and GitLab Pages"
+title: "GitLab 8.3 released with Auto-merge and GitLab Pages"
 date: 2015-12-22
 comments: true
 categories:
 author: Job van der Voort
 author_twitter: jobvo
 filename: 2015-12-22-gitlab-8-3-released.markdown
-image_title: /images/7_X/PICTURE.PNG
+image_title: /images/unsplash/building.jpg
 ---

 We're closing this fantastic year for GitLab with its 49th consecutive monthly release, GitLab 8.3.

+We're very grateful for all the people that have contributed to this release.
 You can now merge automatically after a build has passed, we're introducing GitLab Pages for Enterprise Edition, and issues have new powers in both CE and EE!